cylondata/twister2/docs/tutorial/README.md

 3. [Hands-on with Twister2](developing.md)
 4. [Summary and future work](conclusion.md)

-Here are the slides for
+Here are the slides for Hands on section.

 | Content | Description |
 | ------------- | ------------- |